vssyu/etlis/English/local resource environment.md

 Therefore, the most effective strategy is context-specific optimisation.
 Policymakers and consumers should prioritise local options when they are genuinely lower-impact, while remaining open to imports when local production would be inefficient or ecologically risky.
 Practical measures include life-cycle carbon disclosure for food and building materials, incentives for seasonal diets, green public procurement that selects the lowest-carbon option (local or not), and investments in cleaner logistics.

 In conclusion, local sourcing is often advantageous, but it is not a universal solution.
-The best way to protect the environment is to choose the verifiably lowest-impact option based on local conditions and rigorous life-cycle evidence.---
+The best way to protect the environment is to choose the verifiably lowest-impact option based on local conditions and rigorous life-cycle evidence.

 # Your errors → corrections → why (representative examples)